Student Volunteers

 Schedule: We are open for movie screenings in the afternoon and evenings Thursday through Sunday, and have special events throughout each month.

-Requirements: All volunteers must provide proof of full vaccination for COVID-19 (this means 2 weeks after your last shot).
-Volunteers under the age of 18 must fill out a Youth Volunteer Release Form that must be signed by a parent or guardian.
+Requirements: Volunteers under the age of 18 must fill out a Youth Volunteer Release Form that must be signed by a parent or guardian.

-Fun Fact: The Capitol Theater, home of the Olympia Film Society, was built in 1924 and is nearing it's 100th birthday!
+Fun Fact: The Capitol Theater, home of the Olympia Film Society, was built in 1924 and is over 100 year old!

 Relay for Life of Thurston County